eclipse-archived/ceylon-lang.org/blog/2013-12-13-three-legged-elephants.md

 far.

-Our mascot is Trompon the elephant, because an elephant has four legs, and would fall over if one of his legs were missing.
+Our mascot is Trompon the elephant, because an elephant has four legs and would fall over if one of his legs were missing.
 Ceylon's type system is exactly like this!
 (Yes, this is a baxplanation.)

 The four legs of the type system are: